faoroj/Michigan-Water-Usage/README.md

 ## Data Cleaning and Preprocessing

-Before beginning exploration, I converted all the gallons of water columns to billions to simplify my numbers.
+Before exploring, I converted all the gallons of water columns to billions to simplify my numbers.

 ## Exploratory Data Analysis (EDA)